danieljiya/DanielJiya/README.md

 **KPI Development:** Defining and tracking key performance indicators for various business goals.

-**Storytelling with Data**Communicating findings to stakeholders using clear narratives and visuals.
+**Storytelling with Data:** Communicating findings to stakeholders using clear narratives and visuals.

 **Domain Knowledge:** Exposure to common business challenges across the supply chain, healthcare, and e-commerce industries.